syncfusion/blazor-docs/src/maps/maps/annotations.md

 ## Annotation

-By using the [`content`](../api/maps/annotation/#content-string) property of [`annotation`](../api/maps/annotation) object, you can either specify the ID of an element or specify the code to create a new element that needs to be displayed in the gauge area.
+By using the `ContentTemplate` property of [`MapsAnnotation`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsAnnotation.html) object, you can either specify the ID of an element or specify the code to create a new element that needs to be displayed in the gauge area.

 ```csharp
 @using Syncfusion.Blazor.Maps